 Today I am sharing something that I never thought I would make — a Homemade Natural Blue Food Coloring Recipe.

-I started making everything from scratch, including dairy-free milk, homemade seasonings, and even ketchup, plus making whole food substitutes for things like DORITOS®, marshmallows, and white chocolate chips.
+I started making everything from scratch, including dairy-free milk, homemade seasonings, and even homemade ketchup, plus making whole food substitutes for things like DORITOS®, homemade marshmallows, and white chocolate chips.

 Most of the time I try to keep things simple in the kitchen since my life is really busy, but sometimes I like to have a little extra fun with some food coloring to jazz things up a bit.